 The simplest target to define is a Level 1 Standard Target.

-Type the name of your target in Name in the Proposal, select Planet from the Keyword drop-down box, and add a description.
+Type the name of your target in Name in the Proposal, select Planet from the Keyword drop-down choices, and add a description.
 The keyword is for archiving purposes.
-Note that if you choose the Keyword Dwarf-Planet, but you select Mars as the Level 1 target, the Keyword remains unchanged (even though it is not an accurate description).
-To actually define your target type, select among the three levels.
-For a simple observation of Jupiter, select Standard Target from the Level 1 drop-down.
+Note that if you choose Dwarf-Planet for Keyword but select Mars as the Level 1 target, the Keyword value remains unchanged, even though it is not an accurate description.
+Therefore, to properly define your target type, select a value among the three "level" parameters: for a simple observation of Jupiter, select Standard Target from the Level 1 Type drop-down choices.

 Example 2: Defining a non-"standard" Level 2 satellite